 Step One: Connect the USB Ultrasonic Sensor

 To connect a MaxBotix USB ultrasonic sensor to the Raspberry Pi, you will need to connect the micro USB end of the cable into the USB ultrasonic sensor and the standard USB end into the R-Pi.
 The Raspberry Pi Zero does not have a standard USB A port to connect an ultrasonic sensor.
 To connect your USB ultrasonic sensor to the R-Pi Zero, you will need a USB OTG Host Cable - MicroB OTG male to A female style cable.
+This is essential for a raspberry pi zero headless setup usb.
 If connecting multiple ultrasonic sensors via USB, it is recommended to use a powered USB hub to ease the current draw from the R-Pi.

 Optional Step: Download a Python Script